Short track-Fontana becomes Italy's most decorated Olympian with relay silver

 In 2019, Fontana accused two teammates of deliberately causing her to fall during a training session.
 The skaters were cleared after a lengthy disciplinary process.

-She hinted she might switch allegiance to the United States in 2023 after a breakdown in relations with her national federation.
+She hinted she might switch allegiance to the U.S. in 2023 after a breakdown in relations with her national federation.

-Fontana had missed out on her first chance to break the record on Monday, finishing fourth in the women's 1000 metres, race, after being barged by Chinese rival Gong Li during the final.
+Fontana had missed out on her first chance to break the record on Monday, finishing fourth in the women's 1,000 metres, after being barged by Chinese rival Gong Li during the final.

 Fontana comes from the small town of Berbenno, around two hours' drive north of Milan, where the local bars are papered with signed photos of her.